Reading time: 11 minutes

 1. Is the story of Maximus the Gladiator true?

 Gladiator, the film, is not historically accurate.
-Most of the story is fictional, but many parts reflect the actual events from Roman history.
+Most of the story is fictional.
+Still, many parts reflect the actual events from Roman history.

 2. Did Maximus and Lucilla have a relationship?

-In the movie, Lucilla and Maximus had a romantic relationship while they were both young.
+In the movie, Lucilla (Marcus’ daughter) and Maximus had a romantic relationship when they were both young.
 It ended and both married separately.
-Lucilla later became a widow after having a son, while Maximus had a son from his wife, and they lived back in Spain.
+She became a widow after having a son, while Maximus had a son from his wife, and they lived back in Spain.

-Like the character in the film, Lucilla was Marcus Aurelius’ daughter and Commodus’ sister.
+Historically, Lucilla was indeed Marcus Aurelius’ daughter and Commodus’ sister.

 A little later, Marcus Aurelius arranged her second marriage to Pompeianus.